treewidth

 tags: tree decomposition

-equivalent to: branch width, mm-width, treewidth
+equivalent to: branch width, mm-width

 Relations